Today is Palm Sunday which opens for us the great days of our salvation. Jesus enters

 Palm Sunday of the Lord's Passion - At the Procession with Palms, Luke 19:28-40

-After he had said this, he proceeded on his journey up to Jerusalem.
-As he drew near to Bethphage and Bethany at the place called the Mount of Olives, he sent two of his disciples.
+After he had said this, he proceeded on his journey up to Jerusalem .
+As he drew near to Bethphage and Bethany at the place called the Mount of Olives , he sent two of his disciples.
 He said, “Go into the village opposite you, and as you enter it you will find a colt tethered on which no one has ever sat.
 Untie it and bring it here.
 And if anyone should ask you, ‘Why are you untying it?’ you will answer, ‘The Master has need of it.’”

 So those who had been sent went off and found everything just as he had told them.

 And as they were untying the colt, its owners said to them, “Why are you untying this colt?”
 They answered, “The Master has need of it.”
 So they brought it to Jesus, threw their cloaks over the colt, and helped Jesus to mount.
-As he rode along, the people were spreading their cloaks on the road; and now as he was approaching the slope of the Mount of Olives, the whole multitude of his disciples began to praise God aloud with joy for all the mighty deeds they had seen.
+As he rode along, the people were spreading their cloaks on the road; and now as he was approaching the slope of the Mount of Olives , the whole multitude of his disciples began to praise God aloud with joy for all the mighty deeds they had seen.
 They proclaimed: “Blessed is the king who comes in the name of the Lord.
 Peace in heaven and glory in the highest.”
 Some of the Pharisees in the crowd said to him, “Teacher, rebuke your disciples.”
 He said in reply, “I tell you, if they keep silent, the stones will cry out!”

 There is power in the familiarity of the cross.
 These are the words of a priest in his talk about pain and suffering.
 He said that there are no shortcuts although what he went through he wouldn't wish on anybody.
 What he is doing right now he won't be able to do if he hadn't been through what he went through.
 God permits evil for a greater good.
 He said that on the day after the wake of the 9/11 tragedy there were no records of any abortion in New York at that time.
 The pain of the cross is essential and can't get away or escape from it.
 When we look at the Son of God crucified on the cross we see evil and cruelty but through it we were all saved.
 The gate of heaven was closed when our 1st parents (Adam & Eve) fell into sin.
 In Gen 3:23-24 "The LORD God therefore banished him from the garden of Eden, to till the ground from which he had been taken.
 When he expelled the man, he settled him east of the garden of Eden; and he stationed the cherubim and the fiery revolving sword, to guard the way to the tree of life."
 The price of sin is death but through the death of Jesus we were once again given access to heaven.
 The cross is the way to power and victory.
 We have to fight a good fight all the way to the end.
 There is an unbelievable power in the cross which is a conduit of grace.
 Today's readings prepare for us the most sanctified and holiest week ever known to mankind, the week that changed the world.
 We don’t call any other week all throughout the year, holy only this coming week.
 It is a week like no other.
 This is where our attention should be fixed, on Jesus giving up Himself for the institution of Holy priesthood and servanthood by suffering, dying and rising from the dead.
 It is written that on the day Jesus died, the veil in the temple of the holy of holies was torn from top to bottom.
 If this was done by a person the tear could have been from bottom to top considering the thickness of the veil but God was the one who rent that veil from top to bottom.
-This is to tell us that He no longer dwell in the sanctuary but in the body of Jesus and became the temple of God.
+This is to tell us that He no longer dwell in the sanctuary but in the body of Jesus and became the temple of God .
 The Holy Father, Pope Emeritus Benedict XVI points out this route through Jesus as the way to ascend to God.
 The orientation of the believer changed when Jesus came.
 When Jesus offered Himself as the Lamb of sacrifice, He forever reconciled man to God.
-Jesus goes out to Jerusalem as a lamb without blemish to be sacrificed in the eyes of Israel.
+Jesus goes out to Jerusalem as a lamb without blemish to be sacrificed in the eyes of Israel .
 He goes beyond to a New Jerusalem which opened for us the frontier from earth to heaven.
 As Catholic Christians we have a responsibility to spread the word of God and impart it to as many people as possible.

 We are encouraged as Catholic Christians to know more about our faith and not be complacent.
 There is big responsibility in our hands to not just accept things as they come but be able to handle and understand it well.
 It can build up our confidence in God and love Him best.
 The word of God never fails.
 It has always been a source of enlightenment, assurance and encouragement especially at times when we needed it the most.
 It has been consistently living up to what it stands for from Ephesians 6:17 as sword of the Spirit.
 Also in Hebrews 4:12, "Indeed, the word of God is living and effective, sharper than any two-edged sword, penetrating even between soul and spirit, joints and marrow, and able to discern reflections and thoughts of the heart."
 We can always prove this to be true if we will constantly consult the word of God in the daily readings, we will find that it always perfectly fits the situation that we are presently in for we have a God who knows everything that is going on with us, is always around and never leaves us.
 We may sometimes think that evangelization is just work for the priests and the religious.
 It is not limited to them but anyone who is baptized should take on this responsibility.
 Our speaker in a Lenten Retreat quoted JFK who said, "Here on earth, God's work must truly be our own."
 Nothing should ever stop us from being part of the work of God.
 God made man in His own image and likeness.
 (Gen 1:26) In this context we need to define personhood well and know the perils of limited definition.
 It could be classified into 2 definitions, nominal and real.
 Nominal definition of personhood is decided by man.
 It is approaching something that we don't know but we already have the answer.
 We make decisions and play God.
 The dangers of this definition of a person are:

-2. real but limited - We do not deny but identify them as persons but with lesser worth like the sick and terminally ill.
+1. nominal- when we deny to identify a person as a real person.
+Example is abortion, when doctors deny the fact that at the moment of conception a person already exists.2. real but limited - We do not deny but identify them as persons but with lesser worth like the sick and terminally ill.
 Just because they are old, weak and sick they deserve to die as in the case of euthanasia.

 3. full and real but limited - Kills people as in the Holocaust.